Puerto Rico's governor: Cancel Whitefish contract

 "The White House is not aware of any federal involvement in the selection," White House spokesman Raj Shah said.

-Puerto Rico Gov. Ricardo Rossello on Sunday said questions raised around the contract are "interfering with everything" and the distractions are not helping Puerto Rico rebuild.
+Puerto Rico Gov. Ricardo Rosselló on Sunday said questions raised around the contract are "interfering with everything" and the distractions are not helping Puerto Rico rebuild.

+To help ensure transparency going forward, Rosselló said that he will appoint a finance official to PREPA who will oversee the contracting process.
+He also asked Puerto Rico's Office of the Comptroller to conduct a review of how the emergency contract was awarded.

+In the meantime, Rosselló said his team is working with the governors of Florida and New York to bring energy workers from those states to help Puerto Rico as quickly as possible.

 --CNN's Donna Borak, Rene Marsh and Greg Wallace contributed to this report.